Mimino666/tc-marathoner/README.md

 - If your solution gets stuck, press ```q``` to easily terminate it.
 If you are running multiple tests, it terminates the whole execution (best scores of already run tests are still saved, though).
 - If your solution crashes on some seed and you want to debug it, you can find input data of this seed in file specified by *testcase* field in *marathoner.cfg*.
-- You can find log of the last multiple-tests run in *RectanglesAndHolesMarat* directory, called *multiple_tests.log*.
+- You can find log of the last multiple-tests run in *CollageMakerMarat* directory, called *multiple_tests.log*.
 - When you run multiple tests, standard error output from your solution is not displayed.
 But lines starting with ```!``` are displayed, still.
-- Marathoner stores copies of all tagged source codes in ```RectanglesAndHolesMarat/tags``` directory, so you can later return to them.
+- Marathoner stores copies of all tagged source codes in ```CollageMakerMarat/tags``` directory, so you can later return to them.
 - If you internally measure running time of your solution, output to standard error a line in format: ```Run time = <run_time>```.
 Marathoner will use this time instead of the one it measures externally, which can be rather imprecise.